HackBulgaria/Programming101/week5/problems.md

 We are going to do the following things:

 1. Fetch all public repositories for a given user
-2. Download the repositories as a tarball
+2. Download the repositories as a tarball / zip
 3. Unzip them
 4. Run some statistics on the files
+5. When the script is done, delete all the downloaded files

 ### Some help - repos, downloading & unzipping